AutoZone Debt

 AutoZone holds a debt-to-equity ratio of -5.81.
-At this time, AutoZone's Short and Long Term Debt Total is very stable compared to the past year.
-As of the 19th of April 2024, Net Debt is likely to grow to about 12.9 B, while Long Term Debt Total is likely to drop about 5.5 B. AutoZone's financial risk is the risk to AutoZone stockholders that is caused by an increase in debt.
-In other words, with a high degree of financial leverage come high-interest payments, which usually reduce Earnings Per Share (EPS).
+At this time, AutoZone's Long Term Debt To Capitalization is very stable compared to the past year.
+As of the 18th of November 2024, Total Debt To Capitalization is likely to grow to 2.15, while Long Term Debt Total is likely to drop about 5.5 B. With a high degree of financial leverage come high-interest payments, which usually reduce AutoZone's Earnings Per Share (EPS).

 Check out the analysis of AutoZone Fundamentals Over Time.